Batman: Mystery of the Batwoman: Voice cast

-Cherie performs the single "Betcha Never" in the Iceberg Lounge as herself.
+Cherie appears as herself, performing the single "Betcha Never".

 Production

 Despite that the majority of returning characters retain the same designs from The New Batman Adventures era, the character animation is brighter and more lively than from the series.
 Rupert Thorne was featured in the original show Batman: The Animated Series, but not in The New Batman Adventures.
-As such, the animators had to create a new appearance for him specifically for this film; he is streamlined and seems to have lost some weight compared to his previous appearance. the animation was outsourced to DR Movie.
+As such, the animators had to create a new appearance for him specifically for this film; he is streamlined and seems to have lost some weight compared to his previous appearance.
+The animation was outsourced to DR Movie.

-The role of Penguin had previously been voiced by Paul Williams in the animated series, who did not voice Penguin in this film.
+Paul Williams, who voiced Penguin in the animated series, did not reprise his role in this film.
+The character was instead voiced by David Ogden Stiers.
 The reasoning behind this decision was Alan Burnett deciding to experiment with a different voice, and bring more of a threatening ambience to the character.
-Interestingly, Bruce Timm who was not involved with film, mentioned he wouldn't have recast Williams, but that he nonetheless respected Burnett's decision.
-This film also marked the final performances of Bob Hastings as Commissioner James Gordon, and John Vernon as Rupert Thorne before their deaths in 2014 and 2005 respectively as well as being the final film for Hastings.
+Bruce Timm, who was not involved with this film, said that he wouldn't have recast Williams, but nonetheless respected Burnett's decision.

+This film also marked the final performances of Bob Hastings as Commissioner James Gordon, and John Vernon as Rupert Thorne before their deaths in 2014 and 2005 respectively.

 Series writers Alan Burnett and Michael Reaves wrote the script.
-The film also shows further continuity with previous Bruce Timm-developed Batman shows: Barbara Gordon's romantic relationship with Bruce Wayne (as mentioned in Batman Beyond) is coming to an end, Dick Grayson has left Gotham to fight crime in Blüdhaven as Nightwing, and Robin and Batgirl are older than their depictions in The New Batman Adventures, but have not yet been forced to quit in the wake of the flashback events in Return of the Joker as the film is set before those events.
+The film also shows further continuity with previous Bruce Timm-developed Batman series: Barbara Gordon's romantic relationship with Bruce Wayne is coming to an end, Dick Grayson has left Gotham to fight crime in Blüdhaven as Nightwing, and Robin and Batgirl are older than their depictions in The New Batman Adventures, but have not yet been forced to quit in the wake of the flashback events in Batman Beyond: Return of the Joker as the film is set before those events.